nueng1n/simple-flash-sale-redlock/README.md

 # simple-flash-sale-redlock

-this repo show how to implement redlock for support flash sale with  Limited Quantity.
+This repo show how to implement redlock for support flash sale with  Limited Quantity.

 for my learning.